 I have a confession to make.
 I’ve not picked up my SLR camera gear in 104 days!
-That’s right – it’s been since Nov 11th since I picked it up for any reason, other than to move it out of the way of something else in my “man cave”.
+That’s right – it’s been over three months since I picked it up for any reason, other than to move it out of the way of something else in my “man cave”.
 This is not to say that I have not been creative, nor taken any pictures.
 Just a single browsing through my G12, my iPhone, or my G12 will reveal that is not the case.

 Now granted, I have not really carved out the time to photo sessions like I have in the past primarily because I have been involved a lot with my full time job as a Software Trainer, and in a new business initiative that I am starting here locally, as well as the forthcoming eBooks which (I know) are woefully overdue.